-Three intrinsic characteristics of autism were raised as inflicting barriers: communication difficulties, repetitive behaviors, and sensory differences.
-Communication difficulties unsurprisingly involve difficulties in expression; nevertheless, as had been demonstrated other factor affect communication difficulties of autistic adults.
-These include discrepancies in the perceptions on the settings and the goals of the communication, longer processing time during an interaction, the usage of alternative communication means and manners that are not recognized, understanding messages literally, and specific difficulty in self-advocacy and reaching out for assistance.
-Repetitive behaviors are manifest as the need for certainty and familiarly when utilizing healthcare services.
-Not recognizing the need for proper and detailed explanation of the medical process, or the need for prior introduction to a facility or a procedure can be a great barrier to healthcare service.
-Finally, the role of sensory differences as a barrier to healthcare service is analyzed.
-Manifested as oversensitivity or insensitivity this difference affect both the ability of clinicians and autistic adults themselves to understand their symptoms and get to the right diagnosis, and the ability to wait in overstimulating spaces often found in the healthcare system.
-While most of these barriers are recognized in the scientific literature (Walsh, Lydon, O’Dowd & O’Connor, 2020), others such as concretization of language and the lack of self-advocacy as a barrier were first mentioned in this work.
-In addition, this research is the first to explore this barriers in Israel.
+Three intrinsic characteristics of autism were raised as creating barriers: communication difficulties, repetitive behaviors, and sensory differences.
+Communication difficulties unsurprisingly involve difficulties in expression; nevertheless, as has been demonstrated, other factors can also affect the communication difficulties experienced by adults with autism.
+These include discrepancies in the perceptions around the settings and the goals of the communication, longer processing times during an interaction, the use of alternative means and manners of communication that are not recognized, understanding messages too literally, and specific difficulties in self-advocacy and reaching out for assistance.
+Repetitive behaviors manifest as the need for certainty and familiarly when utilizing healthcare services.
+Not recognizing the need for a proper and detailed explanation of the medical process, or the need for prior introduction to a facility or a procedure, can act as a major barrier to accessing healthcare services.
+Finally, the role of sensory differences as a barrier to healthcare service was analyzed.
+Manifesting as either oversensitivity or insensitivity, this difference can affect both the ability of clinicians and autistic adults themselves to understand their symptoms and obtain the correct diagnosis, as well as affecting the ability to wait in the overstimulating spaces often found in the healthcare system.
+While most of these barriers have been recognized in the scientific literature (Walsh, Lydon, O’Dowd, & O’Connor, 2020), other barriers, such as concretization of language and the lack of self-advocacy, were first mentioned in this work.
+This research is the first to explore all of these barriers in Israel.

 The quantitative findings from the survey strengthen the qualitative analysis.
-By showing more than 70% of responders experienced four barriers or more, a number that was found to be differentiating between autistics to other disabilities, it demonstrates this population could be regarded as a distinct group despite its heterogeneity.
-The findings further indicate that above 40% of this population have even greater challenges as they encounter 10 barriers or more, consolidating the magnitude of this problem.
-While the qualitative inquiry demonstrated the barriers could be manifest both in the encounter with the provider and the bureaucratic, the quantitative findings indicated a great portion of the barriers are tampering the process to get the services; therefore, indicating mitigation structural efforts should not neglect the bureaucratic aspect.
+By showing that more than 70% of responders experienced four or more barriers, a number that was found to differentiate between individuals with autism and those with other disabilities, it demonstrates that this population could be regarded as a distinct group despite its heterogeneity.
+The findings further indicate that more than 40% of this population face even greater challenges, as they encounter ten or more barriers, highlighting the magnitude of this problem.
+While the qualitative inquiry demonstrated that barriers could manifest both in the encounter with the provider and the bureaucracy, the quantitative findings indicated that a large proportion of the barriers are involved in the process to access services in the first place, thus indicating that structural mitigation efforts should not neglect the bureaucratic aspect.

-To complete the analysis from a SDH perspective the chapter demonstrates these barriers have serious health implications.
-Yet using the distinct perspective the qualitative inquiry allows not just the health implications were depicted but the main mechanisms they work through were described.
-These mechanisms include provision of unsuited care, avoidance of contact with the healthcare services, and the need to use force either physical or pharmacological to provide needed treatments.
-Understanding the mechanisms that marginalize this group are crucial also from a practical point of view as they could be used either as a distinct target of intervention or as an outcome measurement for programs to reduce barriers.
+To complete the analysis from an SDH perspective, this chapter demonstrates that these barriers have serious health implications.
+However, by using the distinct perspective of the qualitative inquiry allowed not only the health implications to be depicted but also the main mechanisms via which they operate.
+These mechanisms include the provision of unsuitable care, avoidance of contact with healthcare services, and the need to use force, either physical or pharmacological, to provide the necessary treatment.
+Understanding the mechanisms that marginalize this group are also crucial from a practical point of view, as they could be used either as a distinct target of intervention or as an outcome measurement for programs to reduce barriers.